 As digital transformation continues to rise, technologies such as 3D printing also skyrocket.
 What is the relationship between these terms, and how can 3D printing help manufacturers and shops on their journey toward digital transformation?

 As electronics have decreased in cost, connecting things digitally has been brought to new heights.
-With more data companies are able to run simulations, digital twins, and more that are disrupting manufacturing and business strategies around the world.
+With more data, companies can run simulations, digital twins, and more technologies disrupting manufacturing and business strategies around the world.

 3D Printing: A Driver in Digital Transformation

-The combination of 3D printing and CNC machining helped the facility produce small, complex, and/or custom low-volume part with a faster turn around.
-However, the CEO said he doesn’t tell people how he is able to offer such a fast turn around times and lower costs to clients unless they ask.
-Most clients didn’t seem concerned, they just wanted lower-costs and turnaround times.
+The combination of 3D printing and CNC machining helped the facility produce small, complex, and/or custom low-volume part with a faster turnaround.
+However, the CEO said he doesn’t tell people how he is able to offer such fast turnaround times and lower costs to clients unless they ask.
+Most clients don’t seem concerned; they just wanted lower costs and turnaround times.

-This would provide data throughout the entire company and production, which could be used to enable advanced automation to expand digital transformation further.
-3D printing is a driver of digital transformation as it supports trends associated with the future of manufacturing such as, increasing automation, providing feedback, operating remotely, and supporting decentralization.
+This would provide data throughout the entire company and production, enabling advanced automation to expand digital transformation further.
+3D printing is a driver of digital transformation because it supports trends associated with the future of manufacturing, such as increasing automation, providing feedback, operating remotely, and supporting decentralization.

-Other drivers this series will cover are data, dashboards, and cloud services.
-Additionally, part three of this series will discuss societal drivers that seem to be forcing manufacturing into a digital world such as population, war, and disease.
+Other digital transformation drivers that this series will cover are data, dashboards, and cloud services.
+Additionally, part three of this series will discuss societal drivers that seem to be forcing manufacturing into a digital world, such as population, war, and disease.